 The Scottish Government will introduce regulations and UK Border Force will carry out spot checks on travellers to monitor compliance.

-Welcome and Induction begins on Monday 5th September, and is a very important beginning to your studies at UWS.
+Welcome and Induction for most programmes begins on Monday 23rd January 2023, and is a very important beginning to your studies at UWS.
 We strongly encourage you to arrive in time to take part.
 This will allow you to maximise your experience at UWS and provide you with the best chance of success with your studies.
-Teaching on your programme will begin on Monday 12th September and you should arrive to begin your studies by this date.
+Teaching on most programmes will begin on Monday 30th January 2023 and you should arrive to begin your studies by this date.
+If teaching on your programme is due to start earlier than this, you will have been notified separately.

-If you would like to share your travel details with us in order to request support with transport to accommodation, you can email firstname.lastname@example.org UWS will store this information in line with our GDPR policy.
+If you would like to share your travel details with us in order to request support with local transport to local accommodation on your arrival in the west of Scotland (for example from Glasgow Airport to one of our Scottish campuses), you can email email@example.com UWS will store this information in line with our GDPR policy.

 Following your arrival, we would very much like to give you a call to see how you are settling in and to check that you are aware of the support services within the University and how you can connect with other students.
 You can request a ‘Check in and chat’ appointment here.